General Advising/Registration Policies & Procedures

 - Be prepared prior to an advising session with goals and questions in mind

 - Bring appropriate materials to the advising session

 Each semester, during the pre-registration period, students must obtain a Schedule Request Form and a Schedule of Classes and bring these materials to the advising appointment with the assigned faculty advisor.
 Once the student and advisor have determined the proper courses for the semester, the faculty advisor must sign the completed Schedule Request Form.
 The completed and signed form should then be taken to the Office of the School of Music for the necessary approvals.
 At that time, the student has satisfied all the necessary registration blocks of the School of Music.
 Undergraduates should also consult with his/her college advising office about any other registration blocks.
 Once all registration blocks are satisfied, the student may register by internet (TESTUDO) or in-person (at the Mitchell Building).

 Undergraduate music students have "dyad" track advising.
 This means that you have two advisors: a) your music advisor advises you on music requirements and b) your College of Arts and Humanities advisor advises you on CORE and ARHU requirements.
 To consult with an Arts and Humanities advisor, call 301-405-2108 or visit the ARHU website.

 The advisor for undergraduate music BA and BM students is Craig Arnold.
-During registration periods, Mr. Arnold will have a sign-up book in room 2112 in which you may schedule your advising appointment.
-All other times he can be reached at firstname.lastname@example.org or at 301 405-5563.
+You may schedule an advising appointment at any time by clicking here.
+He can also be reached at email@example.com or at 301 405-5563.

 BME Music Education students are advised by the following advisors: